CatalysmsServerManager/docs/docs/en/CSMM/advanced-feature-guide-scoreboard.md

 Now you have the kill counts, but how do you retrieve that information in a way you can use it?
 With listVar.

 listVar can list, sort, and limit how many variables are returned.
 For a top 5, we want to list all animal kill variables, but also sort them by value in a descendent order, and limited to 5 results.
-We need a #each loop for that, and here is how that looks:
+We need a `#each` loop for that, and here is how that looks:

 ```
 {{#each (listVar "Animals-killed-by-" "value" "desc" 5)}}
 {{/each}}
 ```

-The {{#each}} {{/each}} if for the loop part, listVar is the "action" that will look for any variable that has "Animals-killed-by-" in the name, sort by "value" in "desc" order and return 5 results, ignoring all others.
+The <code v-pre>{{#each}} {{/each}}</code> if for the loop part, listVar is the "action" that will look for any variable that has "Animals-killed-by-" in the name, sort by "value" in "desc" order and return 5 results, ignoring all others.

 Each loop iteration returns a variable that has a name and a value for us to use.
 Even though "Animals-killed-by-Edward122" does the trick, we can do better than that, by displaying only the player name.
 So let's remove the first part of the variable name and use a "say" command to announce the scoreboard.
 Looks like this: